kastaniotis/Sups/Sups/README.md

 sups (for simple ups) is a simple application to do quick queries on usb connected UPS devices that support the HID protocols.

-It is not meant as a replacement for APCUPSD or NUT.
+It is not meant as a complete replacement for APCUPSD or NUT.

 It is meant as an easy to maintain and use alternative that provides the most common functionality required by a UPS.
+This includes

+- Query for basic battery and AC power presence information
+- Allow shutting down local or remote machines based on battery charge levels.

 ## Installation